acramer/tamu-disc-golf/README.md

 ## Contributing
 Pull requests are welcome.
 Just create a Pull Request with your branch and someone will take a look.

-Please make sure to update tests as appropriate.
+Please make sure to update tests appropriately.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)